quqtalk/spring-samples/spring-oauth2-sso-sample/README.md

 <a name="1">How OAuth2ClientContextFilter is enabled?</a>
 ===
-**There is a @configuration register the OAuth2ClientContextFilter.**
+**There is a @Configuration which need autowired OAuth2ClientContextFilter.**
-* @Configuration
-    + @ConditionalOnClass(EnableOAuth2Client.class)
-    + OAuth2RestOperationsConfiguration.SessionScopedConfiguration.oauth2ClientFilterRegistration(OAuth2ClientContextFilter filter, SecurityProperties security)
+* line 96: OAuth2RestOperationsConfiguration.SessionScopedConfiguration.oauth2ClientFilterRegistration(OAuth2ClientContextFilter filter, SecurityProperties security)

-**Below is where the OAuth2ClientContextFilter come.**
+**@EnableOAuth2Sso is the point where OAuth2ClientContextFilter bean registered.**
 * @EnableOAuth2Sso
     + @EnableOAuth2Client
     + @Import(OAuth2ClientConfiguration.class)